dotnet/docs-maui/docs/essentials/sensors.md

 > [!NOTE]
 > This sensor isn't used for determining if the device's video display is in portrait or landscape mode, use the `Orientation` property of the `ScreenMetrics` object available from the [`DeviceDisplay`](device-display.md) class.

-To start monitoring the orientation sensor, call the `OrientationSensor.Start` method. .NET MAUI sends orientation data changes to your app by raising the `Magnetometer.ReadingChanged` event.
-The data provided by this event is measured in rad/s (radian per second).
+To start monitoring the orientation sensor, call the `OrientationSensor.Start` method. .NET MAUI sends orientation data changes to your app by raising the `OrientationSensor.ReadingChanged` event.
 Use the `OrientationSensor.Stop` method to stop monitoring the sensor.
 You can detect the monitoring state of the orientation with the `OrientationSensor.IsMonitoring` property, which will be `true` if the orientation was started and is currently being monitored.

 ```csharp
 using Microsoft.Maui.Essentials;